LuizHenriqueSena/testesDiversos/ssvlab/SafetyANN/README.md

 ## All benchmark folders have the information inside their name, Ex: iao03 means that the vocalic "a" will be verified with respect to the vocalic "o" with 0.3 as proximity parameter.

-###### 1. Firstly, go to the benchmark folder inside repository folder:
+###### 1. Firstly, go to the benchmark folder inside the repository folder:

 	cd benchmark

 ###### 2. After this process, any benchmark can be run with the command:

-./esbmc-gpu "benchmarkfolder"/verifynn.c -I ~/library/ --force-malloc-success --state-hashing --no-div-by-zero-check --no-pointer-check --context-switch 2
+./../esbmc-gpu "benchmarkfolder"/verifynn.c -I ~/library/ --force-malloc-success --state-hashing --no-div-by-zero-check --no-pointer-check